Agricultural Literacy Curriculum Matrix

 - Show the students the jar and have them estimate the number of blueberries.
 Take several guesses from the class.

-- Next, pour water into the jar and allow it to fill to the top.
+- Pour water into the jar and allow it to fill to the top.
 Have the students examine the jar more closely and make a second estimation of the number of blueberries.
 Did their original estimation change?
 Why or why not?

 - Ask the following questions:

-- "Why is estimation an important skill for a farmer?" (estimating yields of a crop for calculating profit, time to harvest a crop for the best rate of production, estimating pounds of feed for the most efficient weight gain in livestock animals)
+- What types of estimation do farmers make? (yields of a crop for calculating profit, time to harvest a crop for the best rate of production, pounds of feed for the most efficient weight gain in livestock animals)